mmusich/DPGAnalysis-TkAlTools/reconstruction/README.md

 ## Troubleshooting

 In case some of the crab jobs fail and cannot be recovered with `crab resubmit` command, you can generate a file list for only the failed jobs using `./makeFailList.sh` script.
-This script required you to copy a status table printed by `crab status --long` command to a text file.
+This script requires you to copy a status table printed by `crab status --long` command to a text file.
 Then you can easily send a recovery job excluding all the files that were previously reconstructed successfully.